dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda.

----

-# Step 0: install services
+# Step 0: Install

 - https://docs.docker.com/desktop/
 - https://docs.docker.com/compose/install/
 - https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html

----

-# Step 1: create the bootstrap file
+# Step 1: bootstrap

 Create a file named bootstrap in your root directory.